Publishing serverless applications using the AWS SAM CLI

 After you've published an application to the AWS Serverless Application Repository, you might want to publish a new version of it.
 For example, you might have changed your Lambda function code or added a new component to your application architecture.

-For example, if you published an application with the name SampleApp
+For example, consider an application published with the name SampleApp

-, to update that application, the AWS SAM template must
+.
+To update that application, the AWS SAM

 ).